Stocks rise as investors focus on solid corporate earnings

 Investors continued rewarding solid corporate earnings.
 Twitter and Coach brand owner Tapestry were among the standouts in the early going following their latest financial results.

-Bond yields rose slightly.
-The yield on the 10-year Treasury rose to 1.66% from 1.65% late Wednesday.
+Bond yields held steady with the yield on the 10-year Treasury at 1.65%.

 OVERSEAS: Major indexes in Asia jumped.
 Tokyo's Nikkei 225 jumped 2.4% and Hong Kong's Hang Seng gained 2.6%.
 South Korea's Kospi rallied 2.9%.